Arabic alphabet: Computers

-The Arabic alphabet can be encoded using several character sets, including ISO-8859-6, Windows-1256 and Unicode (see links in Infobox above), latter thanks to the "Arabic segment", entries U+0600 to U+06FF.
+The Arabic alphabet can be encoded using several character sets, including ISO-8859-6, Windows-1256 and Unicode, the latter of which contains the "Arabic segment", entries U+0600 to U+06FF.
 However, none of the sets indicates the form that each character should take in context.
 It is left to the rendering engine to select the proper glyph to display for each character.

 Each letter has a position-independent encoding in Unicode, and the rendering software can infer the correct glyph form (initial, medial, final or isolated) from its joining context.
 That is the current recommendation.
 However, for compatibility with previous standards, the initial, medial, final and isolated forms can also be encoded separately.